Code-Institute-Submissions/EdHarty-P2_NOvResub/README.md

 **Features To Possibly Implement:**

-To enhance this game I would like to include a total score that indicates the end of the game and directs you to the beginning of the game again.
+To enhance this game a total score that indicates the end of the game and directs you to the beginning of the game again would help the users experience.

 ## TESTING:

-I tested this game on **different browsers:**
+The game was tested on **different browsers:**

   **- Chrome**